18F/css-style-guide/pages/index.md

 ---
-title: 18F Front-end Guide
+title: 18F Front-End Guide
 permalink: /
 ---
-Welcome to the 18F front-end guide!
+Welcome to the 18F Front-End Guide!
 This is where we keep all of our guidelines for front-end design and development.

 ## What is Front end

-The front-end guild did a series of exercises to determine the fundamental differences between the front-end design and front-end developer roles at 18F.
-Using [some of our own research methods](https://methods.18f.gov), the front-end guild came up with the following recommendations on knowing the difference between the two disciplines:
+The Front-End Guild did a series of exercises to determine the fundamental differences between the front-end design and front-end developer roles at 18F.
+Using [some of our own research methods](https://methods.18f.gov), the Front-End Guild came up with the following recommendations on knowing the difference between the two disciplines: